grezniczek/redcap_survey_auth/README.md

 - **Technical error message:** A message that is displayed to the user in case of a technical error that prevents completion of the authentication process.
 Defaults to 'A technical error prevented completion of the authentication process.
 Please notify the system administrator'.

-- **Success message** and **Continue label:** Legacy settings retained for existing configurations.
-The current login flow redirects immediately and does not display either value, regardless of Allow writing.

 - **Authentication methods:** Any of the following methods can be used for authentication.
 Authentication is attempted in this order: Custom > Table > Other LDAP > LDAP, stopping at the first successful method.

   - **Table:** REDCap verifies the username and password against its user table.
 Suspended accounts are denied.